aartisharma/CoreML/README.md

-# A simple demo for Core ML in Swift
+# Iris (plant) A simple demo using Core ML in Swift for predcications. which suggest plant name based on
+inputs of follwoing paraetrs . sepal length sepal width petal length petal width

 # About Core ML
 Machine Learning in iOS Using Core ML